 The Early Action deadline is November 1, which is coming up fast!
 Richmond will release EA admissions decisions no later than January 20.

 The early decision acceptance rate at Richmond is 49%, compared to an overall acceptance rate of 31%.
-Richmond accepts about 34% of early action applicants* and 31% all applicants for all deadlines..
-Last year,, Richmond admitted 358 of the 736 students who applied early decison.
-In 2021, Richmond admitted 2,357 of the 6,896 who applied early action.
+Richmond accepts about 34% of early action applicants and 31% all applicants for all deadlines.
+In 2021, Richmond admitted 358 of the 736 students who applied early decison.
+Last year, Richmond admitted 2,357 of the 6,896 who applied early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Getting into Richmond is very difficult.
+It is very difficult to get into Richmond.
 Richmond evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.